caocscar/corelogic-data-extract/README.md

 Run `corelogic_data_extract.py` script.
 Script will terminate once it reaches the number of records.
 So runtime will be a function of what order your counties are located in the original file.
 The script will create a separate file for each county in the form of `fipscode_recordtype.txt`

-## Deed record type
+## `deed` input file
-The original deeds file `University_Michigan_Deed_KZA_85HRZB.zip` has an inconsistent number of columns in the file.
+The original deed file `University_Michigan_Deed_KZA_85HRZB.zip` has an inconsistent number of columns in the file. `pandas` doesn't like this.
 I've manually edited these rows and created a new file as referenced in the script.
 This doesn't mean that the new file is error free (I'm 100% sure its not).
 It just means that each row now has the same number of columns.